 In 1892 Dr. Stevenson was practicing medicine and residing in Morpeth.
 By 1901 Dr. Stevenson had moved to Ridgetown and his parents, his sister Harriett and his brother Robert lived with him.
 Dr. Stevenson’s name appears on birth and death records in the Town of Ridgetown and Howard and Harwich Townships (Chatham-Kent), as late as 1905.

 Dr. Stevenson died on the 29th of September, 1907 in Kingsville, (Essex County) Ontario.
 At the time of his death he lived on Main Street in Kingsville.
 Dr. Stevenson was buried at Greenwood Cemetery in Ridgetown.
-His parents and his sister Margaret Ann (Stephenson) Gesner are also buried in Ridgetown.
+His parents and his sister Margaret Ann (Stephenson) Gesner were also buried at Ridgetown.

 **The webmaster acknowledges the assistance of Mrs. Jean Pardo.